-Objectives help us determine degree of success of our marketing activities.
-For this reason they have to be measurable.
-If you can't be clear about your progress and success you won't be able to communicate with your client or boss.
+Objectives help us determine the degree of success of our marketing activities.
+For this reason, they have to be measurable.
+If you can’t be clear about your progress and success you won’t be able to communicate with your client or boss.
 This ties in with Return on Investment (ROI).
 Being able to have solid numbers to support your success will make you look good.
-Having numbers, instead of proverbial "increased sales", will make it easier to create visuals for presentations and communicate your success with other.
+Having numbers, instead of proverbial “increased sales”, will make it easier to create visuals for presentations and communicate your success with others.

 Using percent in this situation is not advisable, you need to be even more basic and to the point.
 Don’t be ambiguous, is a good way to put it.
 “Increase sales of CRM software from $100 million to $150 million” Bam!
 Clear, concise, and “spreadsheet” measurable.